w3f/Grant-Milestone-Delivery/evaluations/swush_2_keeganquigley.md

 # General Notes

+Great work guys!
+App has sleek UI and is easy to use.
+I'm assuming you'll add block explorer links to the tx once its running on testnet.

 `pnpm i` builds packages successfully.
 Web, API, and Chopsticks services all start successfully on their specified ports:

 ![Screenshot 2025-05-27 at 4 14 37 PM](https://github.com/user-attachments/assets/f3e2f3d6-8217-4430-bca4-5e95b2b656fa)